anjalichennupati/Blockchain_using_Singly_Linked_Lists/README.md

 ## Overview

 This project implements a basic blockchain-like data structure using a reversed **singly linked list** in Java.
 Each node in the list represents a block containing a **timestamp, hash, previous hash, and data**.
 The purpose of this project is to demonstrate the fundamental concepts of blockchain, such as hashing and linking blocks together sequentially.
+This project was done in Dec '22.

 [![forthebadge](https://forthebadge.com/images/badges/made-with-java.svg)](https://forthebadge.com)